agui888/shim-doc/docs/util.md

 _.split(str, sep)

-split a string into array by separating it with the separator
+Split a string into array by separating it with the separator

 ```lua
 _.split('q,w,e,r', ',')